Gold14567/MinecraftStartupShell/README.md

 ##Installation:

 Most of the installation is done by the script, but you still need:
-* A working version of Java 7,
+* A working version of Java 8,
 * To run the script.
 To do so, just drap n' drop the script in the Terminal.
-  * To open the terminal, press cmb + space and type Terminal, then press enter.
 * That should do it !